guicho271828/lisp-namespace/README.md

 ; No value
 ```

+## Compatibility with `LISP-NAMESPACE`

+In Nomine contains a compatibility shim for `LISP-NAMESPACE` that acts as a drop-in replacement for the original library:

+* Package `LISP-NAMESPACE` exports only two symbols, `DEFINE-NAMESPACE` and `CLEAR-NAMESPACE`,
+* `LISP-NAMESPACE:DEFINE-NAMESPACE` supports only the short form of In Nomine's `DEFINE-NAMESPACE`,
+* `LISP-NAMESPACE:DEFINE-NAMESPACE` sets default values for generated hash table variables - for a namespace named `FOO` these are:
+  * `*FOO-TABLE*` for a binding table,
+  * `*FOO-DOC-TABLE*` for a documentation table.

 ## API

 ### Packages

 #### Package `IN-NOMINE`

+Loaded via `(asdf:load-system :in-nomine)`.

 Utilities for defining additional namespaces in Common Lisp.

 Common Lisp is a Lisp-N, which means that it has a different namespaces for variables, functions, types, and so on.
+Users can also define their own namespaces, and In Nomine is a toolkit for making that process easier.

+#### Package `LISP-NAMESPACE`

+Loaded via `(asdf:load-system :lisp-namespace)`.

+Utilities for defining additional namespaces in Common Lisp.

-Users can also define their own namespaces, and IN-NOMINE is a toolkit for making that process easier.
+Common Lisp is a Lisp-N, which means that it has a different namespaces for variables, functions, types, and so on.
+Users can also define their own namespaces, and `LISP-NAMESPACE` is a toolkit for making that process easier.

+Implemented via In Nomine.

 ### Namespace definition and management